helvm/helpa/docs/README.md

-# Welcome to 🧑‍🏭 HELPA
+# Welcome to 🏭 🌾 HELPA

-🧑‍🏭 **HELPA** - Heavenly Esoteric Little Para Assembler to Esoteric Languages implemented in Haskell/Eta.
+**🏭 🌾 HELPA** - Heavenly Esoteric Little Para Assembler to Esoteric Languages implemented in Haskell/Eta.

+**🧑‍🏭 🧑‍🌾 HAPAPL** - High Abstract Parallel Assembly Programing Language is a kind of [Low-level] [Second-generation] [ASM] for Esoteric Languages.

+**🧑‍🏭 🧑‍🌾 HAPLAP** - High Abstract Parallel Language of Assembly Program

 ```
 FOR everyone
 WHO want to assembly Esoteric Languages
 THE HELPA IS a Heavenly Esoteric Little Para Assembler to Esoteric Languages implemented in Haskell/Eta
-THAT is an Para Assembler to Esoteric Languages (EsoLangs)
+THAT is an Paradise Assembler to Esoteric Languages (EsoLangs)
 ```

 ## For User